-Picking out a honing rod that’s right for you and your knives depends on your budget, the quality of your knives, and how frequently you foresee yourself honing your knives.
-This is not a tool that you need to break the bank for in order to get a quality item.
+Picking out the best honing steels that are right for you and your knives depends on your budget, the quality of your knives, and how frequently you foresee yourself honing them.
+That said, you needn't break the bank to get a quality honing steel.
+We researched and evaluated the top brands available to help you choose.

 Available in sets